chefdog/DotNetAsmxDi/README.md

 # 1. DotNetAsmxDi
-Dependency injection with autofac in asp.net webforms and webservices
+Dependency injection (serilog and custom services) with autofac in asp.net webforms and webservices

 ## 2. Introduction